 Students will visit the classroom on a regular school day.
 The purpose of this meeting is for Teachers to observe students in a group setting as well as create opportunities for connections to other students and teachers.

 If TKG recommends this visit, a teacher will visit you at home, or a location of your choice, and get to know your child personally.
 The benefit and purpose of this visit is to understand your child’s developmental level, learn about their interests and assess the student’s connection to currently enrolled students.

 We may contact student’s current/former teacher for additional information and will notify you in advance if this is necessary.

-Parents will be notified regarding the student’s enrollment status, by the end of March.
+Parents will be notified regarding the student’s enrollment status, once the appropriate meetings have been completed.
 Contact us for more information.

 After enrollment is confirmed, a tuition contract is required to be signed and returned within 14 days.
 A non-refundable Registration fee of $150 plus the first month’s tuition is due at the same time.

 THE KNOWING GARDEN school will admit students of any race, color, national origin, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national nor ethnic origin in the administration of its educational policies, admission policies, scholarship, and loan programs, and athletic and other school-administered programs.